shicks/ahep/site/modules/2001-fireboat/index.md

 > Where were you when the world stopped turning on that September day?

 Dozens of songs were written about 9/11; Wikipedia currently lists over 180, several of them performed but never released.
-For our American Heritage Songbook, we selected Where Were You (When the World Stopped Turning) by Alan Jackson.
+For our American Heritage Songbook, we selected _Where Were You (When the World Stopped Turning)_ by Alan Jackson.
 [First performed at the Country Music Association’s annual awards show][song1] just a few weeks after 9/11, the song won the Song of the Year award at both the Country Music Association and the Academy of Country Music.
-It also won a Grammy for Best Country Song.
-Where Were You topped the Billboard’s country chart for five weeks.
-[This version on YouTube][song2] has the lyrics and images from 9/11.
+It also won a Grammy for Best Country Song. _Where Were You_ topped the Billboard’s country chart for five weeks.
+[This version on YouTube][song2] has the lyrics and images from 9/11 (so view with caution).

 The chorus includes a paraphrase from Paul’s first letter to the Corinthians: